liferay/liferay-docs/develop/tutorials/articles/120-business-logic-and-data-access/03-business-logic-with-service-builder/04-service-trackers.markdown

     org.osgi.util.tracker.ServiceTracker<SomeService, SomeService> serviceTracker = new
     org.osgi.util.tracker.ServiceTracker(bundleContext, SomeService.class, null);

-That's too wordy.
-To minimize the service tracker code, you need to add to your business logic; use a type-safe wrapper class that extends `org.osgi.util.tracker.ServiceTracker`.
+But in most cases, that's too wordy.
+To minimize the service tracker code, use a type-safe wrapper class that extends `org.osgi.util.tracker.ServiceTracker`.
 Your `ServiceTracker` takes two generic type parameters: the type of service being tracked, and the type of object being produced.
 In the present use case, both types are the same.

     public class SomeServiceTracker extends
         ServiceTracker<SomeService, SomeService> {